RenderKit/embree/README.md

   EMBREE_GEOMETRY_QUADS          Enables support for quad          ON
                                  geometries.

-  EMBREE_GEOMETRY_LINES          Enables support for line          ON
-                                 geometries.

-  EMBREE_GEOMETRY_CURVES         Enables support for hair          ON
+  EMBREE_GEOMETRY_CURVES         Enables support for curve         ON
                                  geometries.

   EMBREE_GEOMETRY_SUBDIVISION    Enables support for subdiv        ON